danyael031/danyael031.github.io/_posts/2020-05-16-Low-spec-CI.md

 ```

-And thats it!
-Now is time to save, rename the ".sample" from the hook and make it an executable
+And that's it!
+Now it's time to save, to rename the ".sample" from the hook and make it an executable
+file.

 ```shell
 $ mv post-update.sample post-update